MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-if-my-subscription-expires.md

 > If you want your subscription data to be deleted before the typical Disabled period is over, you can request expedited deprovisioning.
 When you request expedited deprovisioning, your subscription data is deleted within 3 days of cancellation.
 To use expedited deprovisioning, [call support](../contact-support-for-business-products.md).

 > [!NOTE]
 > The information on this page is subject to the [Microsoft Policy Disclaimer and Change Notice](https://go.microsoft.com/fwlink/p/?LinkId=613651).
-Return to this site periodically to review any such changes.
+Return to this site periodically to review any changes.